Skip to content

 » READ MORE: Mayor Cherelle Parker’s new budget plan includes fees on Uber and Amazon, 1,000 homeless shelter beds, and $200M for addiction recovery

-Almost everything in the city budget can be cast an economic mobility initiative, from funding for education and housing to SEPTA subsidies.
+Almost everything in the city budget can be cast as an economic mobility initiative, from funding for education and housing to SEPTA subsidies.
 But in terms of new spending, the agenda Parker articulated Thursday is far less ambitious than the $2 billion Housing Opportunities Made Easy, or H.O.M.E., initiative that was the centerpiece of her budget proposal last year.

 “Prosperity must be shared and accessible, with every resident able to afford a home, gain a quality education, and get the skills training they need,” she said in her speech, which lasted more than two hours.
 “If we get this right — by making value-driven, data-informed investments — Philadelphia can become the national model for economic mobility."

-About 20% of Philadelphians live below the federal poverty line, which is $33,000 for a family of four.
+About 20% of Philadelphians live below the federal poverty line, which is $33,000 annually for a family of four.
 Among the 10 largest U.S. cities, only Houston has a higher rate.

 » READ MORE: Mayor Parker plans to renew SEPTA’s Zero Fare program.
 Here’s how it benefits riders, in their own words.